homurachan/Block-based-recontruction/README.md

 which describe how to combine blocks into full map and how to determine position of block using UCSF Chimera.

+Uploaded a small dataset of reovirus, which can be used for practicing BBR:

+https://1drv.ms/u/s!AghYYiVwSrFmhAxUTa0swcXgWJn0?e=BnW1bJ , information is inside of the compressed files. micrograph_ctf.star and refine.star are also included.

 # Updated 05.12.2022

 Uploaded the modified version of RELION 3.1.2.
 Now you can do the process within RELION GUI and pipelines.